carpentries-incubator/hpc-intro/_episodes/14-modules.md

 > typically has its own copy of all the local variables.
 {: .callout}

-MPI jobs cannot generally be run as stand-alone exectuables.
+MPI jobs cannot generally be run as stand-alone executables.
 Instead, they should be started with the `mpirun` command, which ensures that the appropriate run-time support for parallelism is included.